Beluki/MultiHash/README.md

 * Whether the operation is IO-bound (slow hard disks, single algorithm) or CPU-bound (RAID or SSD, multiple or more complex algorithms).

-* Whether the filesystem has fadvise support.
+* Whether there is fadvise support.

 * Performance of the IO-scheduler when running multiple threads.
 In particular, Windows is known to dramatically [degrade][] performance